 - Document content is decrypted on the server and then pass it to the client device using SSL.
 That might sound secure but browsers save content to temporary files (caching) to speed up rendering.
 So your unprotected documents could be recovered by users from the browsers temporary file location.

 - You have to upload your unprotected documents to the cloud server where they are outside of your control.
 In theory they are then encrypted and the unprotected version is deleted – but what if something goes wrong and your unprotected documents remain stored on a cloud server for possible future access?

 - Because documents are accessed using a browser, there is no security software on the local computer / remote device to enforce document controls.
 If you allow printing you therefore cannot prevent printing to file formats such as PDF or stop screen grabbing applications from taking high quality screenshots of content.

 Secure dealing rooms were developed using the techniques of a central control system administered by IT departments.
 They achieved considerable success, although they did not prevent their users from being able to obtain copies of documents and pass them on without detection.

-DRM solutions for documents provide a better grouping of controls that better control the use of documents, and provide better operational flexibility for those who have to set up and administer the secure distribution of sensitive information.
+DRM solutions for documents that don’t rely on passwords or plugins provide a much more secure solution to document sharing and distribution.
+They provide better control over the use of documents, lock use to devices and locations so they cannot be shared, and provide better operational flexibility for those who have to set up and administer the secure distribution of sensitive information.